intel/QAT_Engine/docs/qat_common.md

-QAT_Engine supports Binary Package via RPM which can be found in the Release page (Assests section) The Current Binary RPM Package is created for the distros RHEL 9.1, Ubuntu 22.04 and SUSE SLES15 SP3 with with default Kernel and other dependant packages from the system default.
+QAT_Engine supports Binary Package via RPM which can be found in the Release page (Assests section) The Current Binary RPM Package is created for the distros RHEL 9.1, Ubuntu 22.04 and SUSE SLES15 SP3 with with default Kernel and other dependent packages from the system default.
 The RPM is generated using QAT2.0 OOT driver with QAT_SW Co-existence which means it will accelerate via QAT_HW for asymmetic PKE and QAT_SW for AES-GCM and supported only on [Intel® Xeon® Scalable Processor family with Intel® QAT Gen4/Gen4m][1] with default build configuration in QAT Engine against OpenSSL 3.0 engine and can be build using `make rpm` target.
-Dependant library versions used for building binary package are mentioned in Software requirements section.
+Dependent library versions used for building binary package are mentioned in Software requirements section.

 Example commands below to install and uninstall RPM Package